 Bid Challenges and Disputes

-Per Article 86, the Minister of Finance is to form committee(s) of five specialists.
+Per Article 86 of the law, the Minister of Finance is to form committee(s) of five specialists.
 A committee is to hear (a) appeals by bidders against awards “or any decision or action taken by the government agency prior to the awarding decision”; (b) contractors’ appeals against performance assessments; and (c) price adjustment requests.
 Committee decisions are binding on the agency.
 An appealing bidder or contractor shall submit a guarantee (one-half of the initial financial guarantee of 1-2%), which shall be returned if the appealing party prevails.

 An appeal of an award may be made by a disappointed bidder to the procuring agency within five working days of the decision, or the bidder may file an appeal within the suspension period (see above).
 The appeal must be decided within 15 working days.
-If denied, per Article 87 an appeal may be made (within 3 days) to the committee referenced above (from Article 86).
+If denied, per Article 87 of the law an appeal may be made (within 3 days) to the committee referenced above (from Article 86).
 That committee shall decide the appeal within 15 days.
 If an appeal is granted, the problem identified shall be rectified if possible; if not, the tender will be canceled.

 Contractors that allege an agency has failed to meet its contractual obligations may file a claim for compensation with the Administrative Court.
 An agency may (with the Minister of Finance’s approval) agree to arbitration.